sfigg/commercialization-public/manufacture/iot/IoTCoreServicesOverview.md

    - **Name**: This is a friendly name for this instance of the Windows 10 IoT Core Services resource.
 This name is only used in the Azure Portal.
 Pick something that will help you distinguish this resource instance from others you might add to your Azure subscription.
 For example, consider a name that describes this group of devices such as "Industrial Extraction Monitor Device - Preproduction".
    - **Quantity**: Specify the number of devices to use with this resource.
 If you need to add more devices later, you can increase the quantity of devices using this resource or you can create a separate resource to track the additional devices.
 The minimum quantity is 10.
 If you have more than 500,000 devices, create separate resource instances with at most 500,000 devices per instance.
    - **Billing AAD domain name**: This corresponds to the Azure Active Directory domain name associated with the organization that is purchasing this resource.
 This field is automatically populated with the AAD domain of the user currently logged into the Azure Portal.
-   - **Admin AAD domain name**: This corresponds to the Azure Active Directory domain name associated with the organization that logs into Device Update Center to manage the system image for the device.
+   - **Admin AAD domain name**: This corresponds to the Azure Active Directory domain name associated with the organization that logs into Device Update Center to publish updates for the system image for the device.
 By default (or if left blank), this field is populated with the AAD domain of the user currently logged into the Azure Portal.
 However, it can be changed to a different AAD domain, if needed.
    - **Notes**: This is a free-form text field to attach your own custom notes to this resource instance.
 This optional field is only used in the Azure Portal to help you organize your resources.
    - **Subscription**: Specify the Azure subscription to use for purchasing this resource.
 For more details on which subscriptions are available in your account, see the Subscriptions section of the Azure Portal in the navigation pane on the left.
    - **Resource group**: Specify the Resource Group to use for organizing this resource.
 All resources in Azure are organized into [Resource Groups](https://azuremarketplace.microsoft.com/marketplace/apps/Microsoft.ResourceGroup).
 You can use an existing group or create a new resource group when creating this resource.